 In other words, because the right hemisphere processes both sides of the body, it can compensate for damage to the left hemisphere.
 But if the right hemisphere is damaged, the left side cannot fill in the gaps.

-As complicated as this all sounds, the important thing to remember is that neglect tends to appear on the opposite side that the brain damage occurred.
+As complicated as this all sounds, the important thing to remember is that neglect appears on the opposite side that the brain damage occurred.

 Symptoms of Left-Side Neglect

-Neglect most often impairs the person’s left visual field, causing them to act as though the left side of a space does not exist.
+Neglect most often impairs the person’s left visuospatial field.
+If severe, it can cause them to act as though the left side of a space does not exist.

-Other signs that someone is suffering from hemineglect include:
+Other signs that someone is suffering from left neglect include:

-- Eating only one side of their plate
+- Eating only from the right side of their plate

 - Brushing only the right side of their hair